 Psychology students are encouraged to experience psychology first-hand through psychology-oriented service opportunities and internships.
-Many courses in the department offer the opportunity to volunteer through the Joint Educational Project (JEP) as an assignment or for extra credit.

 - USC College's Joint Educational Project (JEP)